-§ 6.2.1 Reimbursable Expenses are in addition to compensation for the Architect's professional services and include expenses incurred by the Architect and the Architect's consultants directly related to the Project, as follows:
+§ 6.2.1 Reimbursable Expenses are in addition to compensation-for the Architect's professional services and include expenses incurred by the Architect and the Architect's consultants directly related to the Project, as follows:

-- -1 Transportation and authorized out-of-town travel and subsistence; - Long distance services, dedicated data and communication services, teleconferences, Project-Web sites, and extranets; - .3 Fees paid for securing approval of authorities having jurisdiction over the Project; - .4 Printing, reproductions, plots, standard form documents; - .5 Postage, handling and delivery; - .5 Expense of overtime work requiring higher than regular rates, if authorized in advance by the Owner; - .7 Renderings, models, mock-ups, professional photography, and presentation materials requested by the Owner; - Solution: A second descent and the second - .9 All taxes levied on professional services and on reimbursable expenses; - .10 Site office expenses: and - .11 Other similar Project-related expenditures-
+- Transportation and authorized out-of-town travel and subsistence; - .2 Long distance services, dedicated data and communication services, teleconferences, Project-Web sites, and extranets; - 3 Fees paid for securing approval of authorities having jurisdiction over the Project; - 4 Printing, reproductions, plots, standard form documents: - 5 Postage, handling and delivery; - Expense of overtime work requiring higher than regular rates, if authorized in advance by the Owner; - .7 Renderings, models, mock-ups, professional photography, and presentation materials requested by the Owner; - Architect's Consultant's expense of professional liability insurance dedicated exclusively to this Project, or the expense of additional insurance coverage or limits if the Owner requests such insurance in excess of that normally carried by the Architect's consultants; - .8 All taxes levied on professional services and on reimbursable expenses; - .10 Site office expenses; and - .11 Other similar Project related expenditures.

-§ 6.2.2 For Reimbursable Expenses, the compensation shall be the expenses incurred by the Architect and the Architect's consultants plus an administrative fee of percent (-%) of the expenses incurred.
+§ 6.2.2 For Reimbursable Expenses, the compensation shall be the expenses incurred by the Architect and the Architect's consultants plus an administrative fee of percent (%) of the expenses incurred.